ISO 27001 Roles and Responsibilities

 How to document roles and responsibilities

-You then need to work through policies, research organisational best practice, and work out exactly what roles you need.
-Then work out what responsibilities they should have.
-We fast tracked it in our template and can tell you it is a massive ball ache.
+You then need to work through policies, research organisational best practice, and work out exactly what information security roles and responsibilities you need.

-When you finally do implement it, depending on the size of your organisation, it is not uncommon for one person to hold more than one role.
+When you implement it, depending on the size of your organisation, it is not uncommon for one person to hold more than one role.

 You may be thinking, if it is one person doing all the work why do I need to document so many roles?